-The loss of local news coverage in many communities around the country is weakening American democracy.
-Since the beginning of 2019 alone, more than 2,000 journalists have lost their jobs.
+The loss of local news coverage in many communities around the country is weakening American democracy and leaving communities without access to critical information.
+Between 2008 and 2019, about 27,000 newsroom employees lost their jobs.
 Local news outlets – consistently the most trusted of all sources – are disappearing rapidly or falling victim to failing business models.
 Independent, nonpartisan, fact-based journalism is imperiled.

 Even within this disruption, though, there are signs of promise.
 Many local newsrooms are pursuing important stories, finding innovative ways to fill information gaps and engaging their communities to develop reporting that responds to pressing needs.
-We recognize that local reporters, not national news organizations like us, are best positioned to do deep and sustained coverage in their cities and we want to help.
+We recognize that local reporters, not national news organizations like Reveal, are best positioned to do deep and sustained coverage in their cities, and we want to help.